Violich Capital Management Inc. Has $3.33 Million Stock Position in FedEx Co. (NYSE:FDX)

 A number of other institutional investors and hedge funds have also recently made changes to their positions in FDX.
 OLD Mission Capital LLC acquired a new stake in shares of FedEx in the third quarter valued at about $219,000.
 Chesley Taft & Associates LLC lifted its holdings in shares of FedEx by 12.6% during the fourth quarter.
 Chesley Taft & Associates LLC now owns 3,721 shares of the shipping service provider’s stock worth $966,000 after buying an additional 415 shares during the last quarter.
 Louisiana State Employees Retirement System boosted its position in shares of FedEx by 23.0% in the fourth quarter.
 Louisiana State Employees Retirement System now owns 15,000 shares of the shipping service provider’s stock valued at $3,894,000 after acquiring an additional 2,800 shares during the period.
 NuWave Investment Management LLC grew its stake in shares of FedEx by 68,363.6% in the fourth quarter.
 NuWave Investment Management LLC now owns 7,531 shares of the shipping service provider’s stock worth $1,955,000 after acquiring an additional 7,520 shares during the last quarter.
 Finally, Huntington National Bank increased its position in FedEx by 1.4% during the fourth quarter.
 Huntington National Bank now owns 18,475 shares of the shipping service provider’s stock worth $4,796,000 after acquiring an additional 259 shares during the period.
 Hedge funds and other institutional investors own 72.74% of the company’s stock.

 Several analysts have issued reports on FDX shares.
-JPMorgan Chase & Co. set a $340.00 price target on shares of FedEx and gave the stock a “buy” rating in a research report on Thursday, April 8th.
-Robert W. Baird reiterated a “buy” rating on shares of FedEx in a research note on Sunday, February 21st.
-Vertical Research assumed coverage on FedEx in a research note on Thursday, April 1st.
-They set a “buy” rating and a $340.00 price target on the stock.
-Wolfe Research raised FedEx from a “peer perform” rating to an “outperform” rating in a report on Monday, May 3rd.
-Finally, KeyCorp raised FedEx from a “sector weight” rating to an “overweight” rating and set a $350.00 price objective on the stock in a report on Monday, April 19th.
-One analyst has rated the stock with a sell rating, four have given a hold rating, twenty-two have issued a buy rating and one has assigned a strong buy rating to the company.
-The stock presently has a consensus rating of “Buy” and an average target price of $315.56.
+The Goldman Sachs Group raised their price target on shares of FedEx from $356.00 to $365.00 and gave the stock a “buy” rating in a research report on Thursday, March 25th.
+Robert W. Baird reissued a “buy” rating on shares of FedEx in a research report on Sunday, February 21st.
+JPMorgan Chase & Co. set a $340.00 price target on FedEx and gave the company a “buy” rating in a report on Thursday, April 8th.
+Credit Suisse Group reduced their price objective on FedEx from $368.00 to $350.00 and set an “outperform” rating for the company in a research report on Thursday, March 18th.
+Finally, Vertical Research started coverage on FedEx in a research report on Thursday, April 1st.
+They set a “buy” rating and a $340.00 price objective on the stock.
+One investment analyst has rated the stock with a sell rating, four have assigned a hold rating, twenty-two have given a buy rating and one has assigned a strong buy rating to the company.
+The company presently has an average rating of “Buy” and a consensus target price of $315.56.

-FedEx (NYSE:FDX) last announced its earnings results on Wednesday, March 17th.
+FedEx (NYSE:FDX) last released its quarterly earnings results on Wednesday, March 17th.
 The shipping service provider reported $3.47 earnings per share for the quarter, beating the Zacks’ consensus estimate of $3.21 by $0.26.
-The company had revenue of $21.51 billion during the quarter, compared to analyst estimates of $19.90 billion.
+The firm had revenue of $21.51 billion during the quarter, compared to analysts’ expectations of $19.90 billion.
 FedEx had a return on equity of 18.65% and a net margin of 3.28%.
-The firm’s quarterly revenue was up 23.0% compared to the same quarter last year.
-During the same period last year, the company posted $1.41 earnings per share.
-As a group, research analysts predict that FedEx Co. will post 17.24 EPS for the current fiscal year.
+The business’s revenue was up 23.0% on a year-over-year basis.
+During the same period last year, the firm posted $1.41 EPS.
+As a group, analysts forecast that FedEx Co. will post 17.24 EPS for the current fiscal year.

-The business also recently announced a quarterly dividend, which was paid on Thursday, April 1st.
-Shareholders of record on Monday, March 8th were paid a $0.65 dividend.
-This represents a $2.60 dividend on an annualized basis and a dividend yield of 0.83%.
+The business also recently declared a quarterly dividend, which was paid on Thursday, April 1st.
+Investors of record on Monday, March 8th were given a dividend of $0.65 per share.
 The ex-dividend date of this dividend was Friday, March 5th.
-FedEx’s dividend payout ratio is presently 27.37%.
+This represents a $2.60 annualized dividend and a yield of 0.83%.
+FedEx’s dividend payout ratio (DPR) is 27.37%.

 FedEx Profile